jguadagno/jguadagno.github.io/_posts/2020-04-04-setup-code-signing-certificates-in-azure-key-vault.md

 Essentially, they are a way to validate that source code, packages, executables, etc., comes from who it says it's from, similarly to how certificates on a web site authenticate the web site when you go to HTTPS enabled web site.

 You can purchase a code signing certificate from a few different sources like [DigiCert](https://digicert.com/code-signing/), who I have my code certificate from.
 I am not going to cover how to purchase one.
-If you do not have one, you can purchase on with DigiCert, GoDaddy, or several others companies.
+If you do not have one, you can purchase one with DigiCert, GoDaddy, or several other companies.
 Please note, they can be expensive for an individual.

 ### Azure Key Vault